DefiniteLee55/WindChill-Conversion.txt/README.md

 # WindChill-Conversion.txt
-Input a temperature and a windspeed to find a windchill.
+Input a temperature, windspeed, tamperature scale to find a windchill.
+The program will also convert your celsius to Fahrenheit and vice versa